Dina Emam

 Dina Emam is an Egyptian-American film producer.
 She was named Variety magazine's 10 Producers to Watch in 2018.
 She lives in Cairo and New York City.

 Education

 She graduated from the Columbia University with an MFA in Creative Producing.

 Early life

 Emam was born in Alexandria, Egypt and raised in Brooklyn, NY.

 Career

 Emam previously worked at MTV Networks, New York City, in Television Market Research and Production Management.

 In 2018, the film she produced titled, Yomeddine, premiered at the Cannes Film Festival in France, where it won the Francois Chalais Prize.
-Both she and her then-partner, the film's director/writer, Abu Bakr (A.B.)
+Both she and the film's director/writer, Abu Bakr (A.B.)
 Shawky were present earlier to graze the occasion.
 The film later became Egypt's official selection in the Best Foreign-Language Film category for the 2019 Academy Award.
 She also participated in the El-Gouna International Film Festival (GIFF) 2018 press conference.